-Józef Pitoń is a dancer, singer, storyteller, and promoter of Goral folk culture.
-He received the Oskar Kolberg Award in 2004.
+Józef Pitoń is a dancer, singer, storyteller, and populariser of Gorol (editor’s note: Polish highlander) folklore.
+He won the Kolberg Prize in 2004.

-For many years, he was a juror at dialect competitions, reviews of regional bands, and competitions of gorals’ and highwaymen’s dances held at the Gorals’ Carnival in Bukowina Tatrzańska, the Żywiec Festival, and at the International Festival of Goral Folklore in Zakopane.
+For many years, he has been a juror for dialect contests, reviews of regional groups, and Gorol and brigand dance contests held during the Gorol Carnival in Bukowina Tatrzańska, as well as during the Żywiec Festival and the International Folklore Festival of the Mountain Lands in Zakopane.

-In 1976, he won the main award at the National Competition of Traditional Folk Dance in Rzeszów.
-The same year, Klimek Bachleda’s group under his directorship received the Oskar Kolberg Award.
+In 1976 he won the main prize in the National Traditional Folk Dance Competition in Rzeszów.
+The Klimek Bachleda ensemble led by Józef Pitoń was awarded the Oskar Kolberg Prize in 1976.